-We offer a wide range of unique designer bathroom pendant lights and bathroom wall lights.
+We offer a wide range of unique designer IP 44 rated bathroom pendant lights and wall lights.
 Styles include contemporary, designer, industrial, modern, retro and vintage.
 If you can't find what you're looking for, we can create bespoke bathroom lighting fixtures to meet your requirements - just give us a call on 01989 567416 or drop us an email.
 If you would like to learn more about what bathroom lighting is best for your home click here.

 How to choose bathroom lighting?

 |What does IP44 mean?

 What is zone 2 bathroom lighting?

 What are bathroom lights outside zones?

 What's the difference between IP44 lights and regular lights?